THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 YouTube

 We have a profile on YouTube.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-Details on how they handle your personal data can be found in the YouTube privacy policy: https://policies.google.com/privacy?hl=en.
+Details on how they handle your personal data can be found in YouTube’s privacy policy: https://policies.google.com/privacy?hl=de.

 Data Categories and Purposes of Processing